Explore

 Activites at Srikadhama

-Agnihotra is an ancient Vedic practice performed at sunrise to purify the environment and bring mental clarity and calm.
-Using simple offerings like rice and ghee with sacred mantras, it creates a peaceful, focused space that supports mindfulness and inner balance.
+Agnihotra is an ancient Vedic practice performed at sunrise and sunset to purify the environment and bring mental clarity and calm.
+Using simple offerings like rice, ghee, dung cakes with sacred mantras, it creates a peaceful, focused space that supports mindfulness and inner balance.
 This quiet, meaningful ritual helps you align with nature’s rhythms and experience the timeless wisdom of India’s spiritual traditions.
-Guests are invited to join us for Agnihotra each morning between 6:00 am and 6:30 am.
+Guests are invited to join us for Agnihotra each morning.

 Agnihotra